-The Marble Print Trend Is Fall’s Alternative To Tie Dye
+Have Tie Dye Fatigue?
+The Marble Print Trend Is Here To Replace It

 By this point in 2020, it's entirely possible that you may have accumulated a dizzying amount of tie dye.
 The nostalgic trend took the form of activewear sets, slip dresses, and tees this summer, with an endless assortment of color combinations to pick from.
 For those hitting a bit of an over saturation, a new psychedelic print may be in order.
 Luckily, the marble print trend is an increasingly appealing alternative to '70s-era tie dye, and it's sure to be everywhere come fall.

 You may have seen it as a psychedelic swirl, a painterly brushstroke, or simply a marbled print — regardless of its moniker, the trend boasts a few subtle differences from tie dyes.
 Often with an oil-spill look, you can count on rich, contrasting color and defined lines, as opposed to soft, blended variations in hue.
 There's Maisie Wilen's micro-scribbled swirl, which made its way onto nearly every Kardashian and Jenner this year; or, for something a bit more versatile, Lafayette 148's hand-painted pieces from its Fall collection include a zoomed-in pattern in timeless shades.